Former Giuliani associate Lev Parnas sentenced to 20 months in prison - KTVZ

 Lev Parnas, a former associate of Rudy Giuliani, was sentenced to 20 months in prison Wednesday.

-He was convicted last fall on six counts related to “influence buying” campaign finance schemes.
+Parnas was convicted last fall on six counts related to “influence buying” campaign finance schemes.
+Jurors found him guilty of scheming with co-conspirators to use a Russian backer’s money to fund political contributions they hoped to trade for political favor for their budding joint cannabis venture.

 The-CNN-Wire

-Note: This story has been updated with additional details and background information.